Who are the big 5 consultants?

 Plan Your Efficient Legacy Migration Today

 Ready to stop letting your old tech hold you back?
 Your first step is clear.
 Honestly assess your current system's biggest pain points.
-Pinpoint where it's costing you money, time, or developer morale.
+This involves a thorough technical audit, stakeholder interviews to understand business frustrations, and performance benchmarking to identify critical bottlenecks.
+Pinpoint exactly where it's costing you money (e.g., excessive cloud bills for inefficient services), time (e.g., 3-week deployment cycles), or developer morale (e.g., constant bug fixes).
 Next, define your modernization goals.
 What does success actually look like in 6, 12, or 18 months?
-Is it faster feature delivery, reduced costs, or new AI capabilities?
-Don't just wish for change.
-Plan for it.
-I help founders and CTOs deal with these complex waters, ensuring a smooth transition that delivers real business value.
-It's not rocket science, but it takes a plan.
+Is it faster feature delivery, reduced infrastructure costs by 30%, or the ability to launch new AI capabilities by Q3 2026?
+Don't just wish for change; plan for it with SMART (Specific, Measurable, Achievable, Relevant, Time-bound) objectives.
+I help founders and CTOs navigate these complex waters, ensuring a smooth transition that delivers real business value and a measurable ROI.
+It's not rocket science, but it takes a precise plan, a deep understanding of your business needs, and senior-level technical execution to get it right.

 Key Takeaway